Golden Knights vs. Stars: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Golden Knights vs. Stars Betting Trends

-- In 54 of 93 matches this season, Vegas and its opponent have combined to finish above 5.5 goals.
+- Dallas' games this season have had over 5.5 goals 49 of 95 times.

-- The Golden Knights are 11-4 when favored on the moneyline this season.
+- The Golden Knights have won 73.3% of their games when favored on the moneyline this season (11-4).

-- The Stars have been the underdog seven times this season, and upset their opponent in four of those games.
+- The Stars have been an underdog in seven games this season, with four upset wins (57.1%).

 - When it has played with moneyline odds of -125 or shorter, Vegas is 11-4 (winning 73.3% of the time).